Aarif123456/hogwartslibraryAPI/README.md

 <details>
 <summary> Registering user </summary>

-    1. Description:
+    1. Description: Users can register for their own account if they have a registration passcode
-    2. userManagement/addUser.php --> /api/userManagement/addUser
+    2. userManagement/addUser.php --> /api/userManagement/addUsers
     3. Parameter list:
         Accepts POST variable: fname, lname, userType, username, password, passcode
         // IF user is a student we need parameter of house and major